Netanyahu says ICC decisions will not affect Israel's actions, set dangerous precedent | Law-Order

 - Israel

-Israel's Prime Minister Benjamin Netanyahu said on Friday that any rulings issued by the International Criminal Court would not affect Israel's actions but would "set a dangerous precedent".
-"Under my leadership, Israel will never accept any attempt by the International Criminal Court in the Hague to undermine its basic right to defend itself," Netanyahu said in a statement shared on Telegram.
+Israeli Prime Minister Benjamin Netanyahu said on Friday that any decisions by the International Criminal Court, which is investigating Hamas' Oct.
+7 attacks and Israel's military assault on Gaza, would not affect Israel's actions but would set a dangerous precedent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)